wilheimpage/ski-terrain-generator/README.md

 The optional QGIS project (`.qgz`) is inspected for reporting only.
 Geometry comes from the saved TIFF and GeoPackage, so unsaved QGIS edits are not included.

+**N.B: This project was designed around New Zealad 1m LiDAR DEM data, using the NZTM2000 coordinate reference system (CRS).
+I have not tested this using any other CRS, but theoretically you should be able to use a GeoTIFF in any CRS, as long as your gpkg layers are using the same CRS, without any modification to the scripts.**

+**If you try this and it works, let me know!**

 ## Repository layout

 ```text